 The range and price would depend on battery packages chosen by the buyer.
 It would be possible to buy a range of extending packs or various types of motors.
 An optional solar cell top could help recharge batteries on the go, and other means of energy transfer could be used if they are available in your city.
 Of course physical power from the cyclist itself would remain the best source of energy.

 When you enter the city, the Zedix could morph into a leaned back seated position and let you cool down while you make your final ‘cool down’ approach to work, the gym, or wherever you are going.

 Ideally, the leg motion would be from chest to full extension like an elliptical trainer.
 The transfer from ‘full steam’ mode to ‘chill out’ should be accomplished without having to disembark from the Zedix, and of course the vehicle would be certified to ride on public roads and on bike paths.

 The Zedix would be used to commute and work out at the same time.
 You would be able to immerse yourself in a game that would synchronize itself with the road, the surrounding traffic, your health, etc.

 The Zedix would adapt its riding style based on your preferences.
 There is a market for smarter bikes, and the Zedix could fit in that category.

-I would like to thank Adolfo Esquivel for creating the renderings of the Zedix.
+The Zedix concept was imagined in March 2016 by Charles Bombardier and the images were created by Adolfo Esquivel.
 Adolfo is a Colombian industrial designer, currently attending a master’s in transportation design at the UQAM of Montreal.
 He works as a freelancer based in Montreal.
 Adolfo also created the design of the Firesound flying saucer / firefighting drone and the Teatrix robotic furniture concept.